 With the 8th Generation Intel Core i5 or i7 processor and up to 1TB HDD, the HP OMEN was designed for top-tier performance and 4K compatibility.
 It’s an ideal choice for those who plan to experiment with the newest technology.

 With a stunning display and plenty of storage, the HP OMEN is more than capable of meeting your creative needs.
-This is a great system for beginners and experts alike.
+This is a great laptop for video editing for beginners and experts alike.

 Created with the idea that video, audio, and software should run in harmony, this HP ProBook combines quality design with the performance you need in order to create your vision.